-Before leaving the hospital or birthing facility, make sure your health care provider completes a Healthy Start prenatal screen on your baby.
+Before leaving the hospital or birthing facility, make sure your healthcare provider completes a Healthy Start infant screen on your baby.
 The newborn screening checks for serious but rare health conditions at birth.
 It includes blood, hearing and heart screening.

 Caring for your baby at home…

-Learn the basics about taking care of your baby (March of Dimes Website).
+Learn the basics of taking care of your baby (March of Dimes Website).
 Please click on the following topics (highlighted in blue) for more information.